-Keeping pupils safe online is very much a partnership between us in school and yourselves at home.
-Therefore we would like to share the rules with you so you can embed them at home as well.
-The internet is forever growing and changing, it is paramount that we educate our children to be safe and respectful when online.
+Keeping pupils safe online needs a strong partnership between school and home.
+The internet is forever growing and changing, so it is paramount that we educate our children to be safe and respectful when online.

-In October 2022, Mersey Park Primary School was awarded the 360 Online Safety Award for the second time.
+In October 2022, Mersey Park Primary School was awarded the 360 Online Safety Mark for the second time.

 Below are some highlights from the report: